 6. Remove the cables.
 Once the car starts, remove the cables in the opposite order of how they were placed and then leave the car running for at least another 20 minutes.

 If you have a dead battery and a friend with jumper cables, you may be able to get your car running again, but it’s important to remember that jumpstarting a car can be dangerous.
 A car battery contains up to 700 amps of current, which is more than enough to cause a fire or explosion, especially if it’s incorrectly jumped.
-Of course your best, safest option would be to call a professional tow truck company that provides emergency roadside assistance, like Towing San Jose.
-Their professional team can provide fast response 24/7 service for those times when you may not have a friend around to help.
-And worst case scenario, they can provide auto towing if your battery won’t jumpstart.
-Don’t wait until it happens – remember Towing San Jose for your emergency roadside assistance needs.
+Of course your best, safest option would be to call a professional tow truck company that provides emergency roadside assistance, like ACS Services.
+And in the worst case scenario, ACS Services cooperates with a team of independent tow truck operators and they can provide auto towing if your battery won’t jumpstart.
+Don’t wait until it happens – remember ACS Services for all your emergency roadside assistance needs.